How to Build an Author Email List (With Lead Magnet Ideas)

 Book club guide: Most book club guides include discussion questions, additional reading material, and, occasionally, a list of the author’s favorite recipes for a book club meeting.
 If you’ve already released your book, offering a book club guide can entice new readers to purchase it.

 Book’s prequel: If you have a book series, consider offering a free prequel.
+This strategy can also hook readers in and encourage them to buy the following books.

 Chapters: Authors can share a sneak-peak chapter if they’re releasing a book soon.
 If your book is already out, consider writing a bonus chapter that you can share.